 How to Flock a Christmas Tree

-Flocking artificial Christmas trees is an excellent way of bringing the beauty of snowfall to your home.
-When done the right way, flocking can make your tree look like itís been showered with real snow!
+Flocking artificial Christmas trees is an excellent way to bring the beauty of snowfall into your home.
+When done the right way, flocking can make your tree look like it's been showered with real snow!

-Although you can easily buy flocked Christmas trees from a Christmas tree store, DIYs can be fun.
-Hereís how to recreate the beauty of a winter wonderland right on your tree:
+Although you can easily buy flocked Christmas trees from a Christmas tree store, DIY can be fun.
+Here's how to recreate the beauty of a winter wonderland right on your tree:

-Before you start flocking your tree, itís important to take some safety precautions.
-Fumes from the flocking spray (if youíre using a ready-made one) may block nasal passages, so wear a face mask and safety glasses for your eyes before spraying or painting your tree.
-Itís also a good idea to use gloves and apron to prevent the flocking spray or mixture from staining your hands and clothes.
+SAFETYBefore you start flocking your tree, it's important to take some safety precautions.
+Fumes from the flocking spray (if you're using a ready-made one) may block nasal passages, so wear a face mask and safety glasses for your eyes before spraying or painting your tree.
+It's also a good idea to use gloves and an apron to prevent the flocking spray or mixture from staining your hands and clothes.

-Flock the tree as heavy or as light as you like, but for a more realistic presentation, look for pictures of snow-covered real trees and make them your inspiration for this project.
+FLOCKING THE TREEFlock the tree as heavily or as lightly as you like, but for a more realistic effect, look for pictures of real snow-covered trees and use them as inspiration for this project.

 Start flocking your tree from the very top and work your way down.
 With this technique, there will be less work for you to do as residual flocking will fall on the lower branches of your tree.

-Flocking an artificial Christmas tree is a fun DIY with immediate satisfaction!
+Flocking an artificial Christmas tree is a fun DIY project that gives immediate satisfaction!
 Make sure to flock your tree outside in a well-ventilated area and wear protective clothing, so that the activity is both fun and safe.
-After the tree is dry, set it up and decorate it and youíll have a beautiful, snow-covered tree for the season!
+After the tree is dry, set it up, decorate it, and you'll have a beautiful, snow-covered tree for the season!